DavidTre07/Marlin-FLSUN-QQS-Configurations/README.md

    You have to adjust *L\<diagonal rod\>*

 2. Calculate the new value:
-For example if you printed a 40 mm dice but you find 40.4 mm:
+For example if you printed a 100 mm dice but you find 99.8 mm:
-calculate the new value: *CurrentValue\*40/MesuredSize*  (280*40/40.4=277.23)
+calculate the new value: *CurrentValue\*40/MesuredSize*  (280*100/99.8=280.56)

-3. Configure the new value: **M665 L277.23**
+3. Configure the new value: **M665 L280.56**

-As you modfied the Diagonal Rod size, you have to restart a "Delta auto Calibration" which take a long time, so:
+4. As you modfied the Diagonal Rod size, you have to redo:
+   - Delta auto Calibration: **G33**
+   - Hot end and bed heating: **M104 S200** + **M190 S60**
+   - Bed leveling: **G29**
+   - Probe Z offset (paper test)
+   - End of hot end and bed heating: **M104 S0; M140 S0**

+Delta auto calibration + Bed leveling + ... take long time, so:

-- print slowly
+- print slowly the dice
+- a small dice is nice because it print in a short time but a big dice would provide you better accuracy
+  I use a 1 cm dice for the first try then
+  2 cm dice for next adjustement
+  and finally a last 10 cm dice when close a final config (very long but accurate)
 - pay attention of the mesured size of your dice
   (for example the first layer is usually larger so try to make mesurement without the first layer)

 ---

 ## 1.9.
 Temperature tower

-> To WRITE
+> TO WRITE

 ---